chrism0dwk/tensorsim/README.md

   <img width="200" src="assets/eqn-1.png">
 </p>

-We can represent this system as set of propensity transitions between discrete quantities of $X$ and $Y$
+We can represent this system as set of propensity transitions between discrete quantities of _X_ and _Y_

 <!--